 NLP observes the social and governance aspects of ESG risk through a set of explicit social and governance related metrics and has established a set of minimum requirements for asset managers and investee companies.
 Own screenings are conducted on a regular basis and an escalation process for breaches is in place.
-In addition to the committing to minimum safeguards, NLP sets clear expectations on ESG management as part of its active ownership practices, due diligence process and manager selection procedure.
+In addition to committing to minimum safeguards, NLP sets clear expectations on ESG management as part of its active ownership practices, due diligence process and manager selection procedure.
+NLP aspires to be a leading supplier of sustainable investments and refines its methods to measure, control and mitigate ESG risk continuously.
+Mitigation of ESG risk is achieved through appropriate decisions regarding capital allocation and investment decisions, developing internal policies, frameworks and tools for quantifying ESG risk and the engagement of asset managers with investee companies with the aim of communicating ESG-related goals and setting the focus on sustainable development.